 - When a client runs out of money, you may be accused of low-balling your estimate and expected to finish the job for what you’ve been paid.

 - Clients may track employee productivity, including the hours of work and breaks taken.
-They may also not be willing to pay for mandated break times and time that’s taken for necessary conversations with employees, inspectors and other job site individuals.
+They may also not be willing to pay for mandated break times, and time is taken for necessary conversations with employees, inspectors, and other job site individuals.

 Some of these items can be worked into a contract while others cannot.
-Be aware of the risks of a time and material contract and ensure you trust your client to not take advantage of your work.
+Be aware of the risks of a time and materials contract and ensure your client does not take advantage of your work.